DaveBullet1050/BatoceraHelpers/README/Mounting music share README.md

 `nofail`  tells Linux to carry on mounting and booting if the share fails (e.g. the music PC could be off)

 Obviously you can replace the IP address with a hostname, same with the share name.
 Don't forget to provide a valud username and password (unless guest access is permitted).

+As you are editing files outside of /userdata, don't forget to run:
+`batocera-save-overlay`
+or your `/etc/fstab` edits will be lost on reboot.